Skip to main content

 The paps went crazy as he gave his hand to her and they stood hand in hand in front of the event logo, ready to be photographed.
 He sensed her conscious nature and wrapped his hand protectively around her waist.
 She looked up at him.
 He smiled reassuringly at her.
 She smiled back.

-The Page 3 tabloids that month was buzzing with the picture of them staring into each other's eyes smiling.
+The Page 3 tabloids that month were buzzing with the picture of them staring into each other's eyes, smiling.
 Jaivanta was satisfied with the outcome.
 It boosted her work even more.
 No sooner did the leading business tabloids want interviews with the "self-made" woman.
 She would have gotten no such exposure had she not been a Sisodiya.
-"A forgotten princess" some tabloids read.
+"A forgotten princess", some tabloids read.
 She used this exposure to talk about the charities close to her heart and how the privileged should step in.
-She made Pratap read them out proud.
+She made Pratap read them out proudly.

 Heer arrived two days before Hansa's memorial service and thanked Udai and Jaivanta for letting her stay.
-She hugged Ajabdeh tight and followed the same for Pratap.
-Both the sisters wanted to go back to Bijoliya for their mother's yearly remembrance ceremony and wanted to hold the same jointly for their father because he never got a chance to go back home.
-Ajabdeh herself made sure all the arrangements were done like they would like it.
-The mansion was decorated with jasmine and tube roses, the fragrance of which was heavenly.
+She hugged Ajabdeh tightly and followed the same for Pratap.
+Both sisters wanted to go back to Bijoliya for their mother's yearly remembrance ceremony and wanted to hold the same jointly for their father because he never got a chance to go back home.
+Ajabdeh herself made sure all the arrangements were done as they would like them.
+The mansion was decorated with jasmine and tuberose, the fragrance of which was heavenly.
 Two large portraits of Hansa and Ramrakh in black and white were kept for the visitors to pay their respect to.
 Ajabdeh and Heer did everything from the decorations to the arrangements first-hand.
 They wanted somehow to make up for all the things they never did for their parents.
 Pratap understood.
-He didn't offer any help unless asked but kept an eye on them.
+He didn't offer any help unless asked, but kept an eye on them.
 They greeted everyone who had been close to both their parents.
 At the end amidst the crowd, Ajabdeh found Heer wrapping her hand around her arm tightly.
 They would always have each other.

-It was not until the day after services that she had settled in her emotions and Ajabdeh could finally have a heart-to-heart conversation with Heer.
-She made sure despite her work and Pratap not being around Sajja took care of Heer.
+It was not until the day after services that she had settled in her emotions, and Ajabdeh could finally have a heart-to-heart conversation with Heer.
+She made sure, despite her work and Pratap not being around, that Sajja took care of Heer.
 Even Udai had grown fond of her.
 Shakti had offered to show Heer around the place as she had arrived to stay for the first time in the private wing.

 One evening, Jaivanta spotted them sharing a laugh in the garden.
 She observed Shakti going out of his way to entertain Heer for quite some time now.
 She looked worried.
 Ajabdeh had come home from work to find Jaivanta waiting to talk to her.
 She looked worried.